Broadcast Technical Consulting and Sales

 October 11, 1999: Just visited your website again.
 Nice work.
 Enjoyed the ham and personal pages too.
 Mark Croom.

-October 11, 1999: Say Hi to your cat from "Pup" (our feline) ~0 0~ Cole Grace in Duluth, MN.
+October 11, 1999: Say Hi to your cat. from "Pup" (our feline) ~0 0~ Cole Grace in Duluth, MN.

 September 27, 1999: Had a chance to peruse your website - very, very nicely laid out and informational.
-Paula should brag on her talents more - I didn't know she was a ham, too, until visiting your site.
+Paula should brag on her talents more - I didn't know she was a ham, too, until visiting your website.
 Again, good work!
 Best, Kirk Harnack VP-Engineering, Delta Radio, Inc., Boyle, Mississippi.

 September 23, 1999: Was just fooling around and decided to visit your web site.
 Nice Job!
 Hope everything up north is going great.
 Karen says Hi!

 Mark Mueller, Mueller Broadcast Design

 January 31, 1999: Hi Mark, What a wonderful web page.
 I can see I have a lot of work to make mine as exciting as yours is.
 Well the lake here is not frozen (Lake Huron) we are about 500 feet from the lake where we live.
 Congrats on the President status and Paula as First Lady of the ham club.
 Larry Parker.

 January 22, 1999: Hi Mark, I like your website, it's easy to move around and view what you have.
 Woody Woodward KSUM Radio, Fairmont, MN. http://www.ksum.com

 |Return to Home Page|